consysT-project/consysT-code/demos/dcrdt-demo/README.md

 Things to note:
 * The class must be Serializable.
-When this replica is initially registered using `replicate()`, it is transmitted to other clients as a whole, without the use of delta states.
+When a replica is initially registered using `replicate()`, it is transmitted to other clients as a whole, without the use of delta states.
 * As of yet, akka does not support generics, which is why the merge method only takes an `Object`.
 This is also why this example explicitly uses strings.
 * If a method results in a changed state, it must return a `Delta` instance that includes the delta state.
 Akka will transmit this Delta to other replicas by invoking their `merge` method.
 * If a method intended to return a value results in a changed state, it must return a `ResultWrapper` object, which allows setting a delta state and an arbitrary value. `ResultWrapper` takes a type parameter, as akka's generics limitation does not apply here.

 Once implemented correctly, instances of DCRDT classes can be used just like any other data type in akka: